Clhughes4/C_Sharp-LiveProject/README.md

 ```

 ### Subscriber View
-- Used cards to hold the upcoming shows and used flexboxes to hold the the logged in subscribers info to the dashboard.
-The other flex box was used to hold the calender.
+- Used cards to hold the upcoming shows and used flexboxes to hold the logged in subscribers info to the dashboard.
+The other flex box was used to hold the calendar.
 ```cshtml
 @using Microsoft.AspNet.Identity
 @model TheatreCMS.Areas.Subscribers.Models.Subscriber